-- B7.1 Students are required to conform to the College's processes and schedules for course registration.
-Module change or late registration is not permitted unless agreed by Course and Module Leaders having given due regard to specified, exceptional and individual circumstances. - B7.2 Each student must be registered in each academic year of study for the course to which they have been admitted and for the modules within that course structure which they are to take. - B7.3 A student may not register on a foundation degree for more than 120 credits in one academic year unless they are trailing a failed module in which case they may register for 140 credits. - B7.4 At each stage students must register for modules in line with any course-specific regulations which specify compulsory modules and option modules. - B7.5 The maximum number of credits which may be awarded at each level of a course under Recognition of Prior Learning (RPL) procedures to enable a student to be eligible for an award at that level, is 70 per cent of the total credits.
+- B7.1 Students are required to conform to the College's processes and schedules for programme registration.
+Module change or late registration is not permitted unless agreed by Programme and Module Leaders having given due regard to specified, exceptional and individual circumstances. - B7.2 Each student must be registered in each academic year of study for the course to which they have been admitted and for the modules within that course structure which they are to take. - B7.3 A student may not register on a foundation degree for more than 120 credits in one academic year. - B7.4 At each stage students must register for modules in line with any programme -specific regulations which specify compulsory modules and option modules. - B7.5 The maximum number of credits which may be awarded at each level of a programme under Recognition of Prior Learning (RPL) procedures to enable a student to be eligible for an award at that level, is 70 per cent of the total credits.